 Stories can be told for any age group but it is good to know before the performance who the audience will be.
-Shows can be a mixture of stories perhaps of 10 to 15 minutes each on a theme such as Dragons and Strange Creatures or Into the Forest, or it could be of one complete story, such as Lily and the Lion.
+Shows can be a mixture of stories perhaps of 10 to 15 minutes each on a theme such as Dragons and Strange Creatures, Winter Tales or Into the Forest, for example.
+Or it could be of one complete story, such as Lily and the Lion.

 Some lovely comments from audience members after a show makes it all worth while: